SiyuBi/ReportReader-Desensitizer/README.md

 # ReportReader-Desensitizer

 ReportReader-Desensitizer is a tool designed to mask sensitive information within PDF images.
-It utilizes PaddleOCR and HANLP to identify and redact sensitive text in the images generated from the PDF pages.
+It utilizes PaddleOCR and HANLP to identify and redact sensitive text and numbers in the images generated from the PDF pages.

 ## Installation